lnrri3665421/notes/README.md

 4. Learn to use code editors and IDEs that optimize your workflow.
 5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the job market.
 6. Practice good programming habits, such as commenting your codes, writing modular and reusable functions, following coding standards, using appropriate data structures, avoiding code duplication, optimizing performance, debugging, testing, documenting, maintaining, updating, backing up, securing, protecting, adhering to licensing, copyright, privacy, ethics, laws, regulations, standards and guidelines, as applicable.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on minor details when you should be focusing on the big picture.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you're always working towards the right goals.